RivaD2/reading-notes/structure-css.md

 #### Remember, all websites are made up of 3 elements:
 > - HTML (the structure)
 > - CSS   (the style)
-> - javaScript (brings functionality and dynamic elements into play)
+> - JavaScript (brings functionality and dynamic elements into play)